Updated: Aug 11

 An intense week of credential gathering, networking & industry relationship building, and of course some first-hand experience on board a few vessels during inspections from Port Everglades and the Port of Miami.

-No weather can stop a good time!
+When no extremes of weather can stop a good time!

 Inspired, I went against my own regular advice and thought I’d surprise my little wife with a short cruise to the Bahamas with Norwegian Cruise Lines.
 Note that my regular advice is not against booking Norwegian haha!